-Are you looking for things to do in Spain?
+Are you looking for things to do in Spain or a thorough Spain travel blog?
 Keep on reading!

 We ventured to Lo Pagan Mar Menor, Spain for the weekend, so we could experience the healing powers of the natural Lo Pagan mud baths!
 Lo Pagan in the Murcia province, part of Costa Blanca Spain, is the place to go and it is easy access.
 It is about 3 1/2 hours from Almuñécar, 4 hours Northeast of Costa del Sol, 2 1/2 hours South of Valencia and 4 hours Southeast of Madrid.